Command signature

 argument type(s) for the command.
 The output type is

-and given after ->
+int and given after ->.

-(Cell paths are supported)
+(Cell paths are supported) indicates that you can

-provide cell paths for str distance
+provide cell paths for str distance to apply an

 operation at the given cell path(s) in a nested structure or